DinoChiesa/Apigee-External-Authorization-2/README.md

 ## Bugs

 * The Cloud Run service is deployed to allow "unauthenticated access".
+If you use something like this in a real system, you will want to deploy the Cloud Run service to allow run.invoke from the service account your Access Control Service runs as.

 * The C# service does not check for malformed rules or roles.

 * ??